-When asked about the abundance of natural finishes in the home, Stuart stated that “with the dynamism of the forms, the material palette is calm and urban yet restrained.
-We used predominately natural stone, polished concrete, timber and ceramics – somewhat timeless and using such materials is pretty consistent throughout our work.
-Those details which come into contact to the human touch are embellished, lending a sense of warmth and quality such as the sculpted oak handrail or waxed bronze door handle.”
+This property is nothing short of dramatic.
+Its sculptural staircase, inspired by Barbara Hepworth’s ‘Pelagos’, unites five floors of considered design, organic textures and bright light.
+“With the dynamism of the forms, the material palette is calm and urban yet restrained.
+We used predominately natural stone, polished concrete, timber and ceramics – somewhat timeless and using such materials is pretty consistent throughout our work,” Stuart says.
+“Those details which come into contact with the human touch are embellished, lending a sense of warmth and quality such as the sculpted oak handrail or waxed bronze door handle.”

 From the ground floor entrance hall, the view to the kitchen and garden is uninterrupted – a conscious effort was made by its designers to minimise barriers in this home to enhance its natural flow.
 Overhead skylights, diffused boundaries and expansive glazing filter natural light between the living spaces – delicate and tranquil.

 Stepping down into the kitchen, oak floorboards give way to smooth concrete – a finish carried through in the kitchen surfaces.
 It’s a beautifully functional space – two kitchens, high-spec appliances and quality finishes – grounded by wooden cabinetry and a polished kitchen island.
 Open-shelving for effortless cooking and an intimate banquette for mealtimes beneath contemporary orb chandeliers.
 The soft glow of golden hour washes through the Crittall wall that opens into the manicured garden – zoned for al-fresco dining and relaxing.